hayatcode/AI-Powered-Cloud-Cost-Optimization/README.md

 ---

-Thank you for using PyCostOptiCap!
+Thank you for using hayatcode!
 We hope this project helps you optimize your infrastructure costs effectively.